Captive vs Independent Insurance Agents: Which Should You Choose?

 • Sales quotas may influence recommendations

 Independent agents, on the other hand, bring market-wide access but come with their own trade-offs.
-Learn more about the difference between a broker and buying direct to see how they compare to other shopping methods.
+Learn more about how brokers and agents differ to see how they compare to other shopping methods.

 Pros